Rim032/SimpleEncrypt/README.md

 [----Reason----]

-I made this to mess with encryption and practices more C#.
+I made this to mess with encryption and practice more C#.

 [---Misc.---]